mpowell773/react-api-project/README.md

 ## Project Description

-I am using XKCD's api to pull a random comic on the main page.
+I am using xkcd's API to pull a random comic on the main page.
 There will be a subsequent tab where you can search by number for a comic.
-Post MVP, After the fetch to XKCD, my plan is to fetch from GIPHY a random GIF tied to the title of the XKCD comic.
+Post MVP, After the fetch to xkcd, my plan is to fetch from GIPHY a random GIF tied to the title of the xkcd comic.

+*Edit*
+While working on this project, I realized that xkcd's normal website is not at all mobile-friendly, so I really pressed down on making a mobile-friendly variation of the site.
+While my post-MVP of fetching an image from GIPHY is still on the table for the future, I decided to not pursue it for the time being.

 ## API